-Hiking is a massive sociological fact (8 million declared in France) and a historically recent activity.
-At the end of the 19th century, with the advent of rail transport, which made it easy to reach walking sites, excursionism was growing all over France – and in spectacular fashion in Marseille.
-The famous Société des Excursionnistes Marseillais, created in 1897 by the publisher Paul Ruat, was proud, at the beginning of the 20th century, of 11,000 members.
-Passionate about maps, photography, techniques and nature, these proto-ecologists are shaping a new sensibility and opening up new spaces for the social practice of hiking.
+Hiking is a massive sociological fact (8 million adherents in France) but a historically recent activity.
+At the end of the 19th century, with the advent of rail transport, which made it easier to reach walking sites, excursionism grew all over France – and in spectacular fashion in Marseille.
+The famous Société des Excursionnistes Marseillais, created in 1897 by the publisher Paul Ruat, was proud of its 11,000 members.
+Passionate about maps, photography, techniques and nature, these proto-ecologists shaped a new sensibility, opening up new spaces for the social practice of hiking.

 Today’s walking artists

-Walking artists are artists who place at the center of their practice the question of territory and the act of walking.
-This international niche of contemporary art, very established in the United Kingdom, Germany and Italy, is also present in France and particularly in Marseille, where a dozen of them have recently formed part of the Le Cercle des walkers.
+Walking artists are practitioners who place at the center of their practice the question of territory and the act of walking.
+This international niche of contemporary art, well established in the United Kingdom, Germany and Italy, is also present in France and particularly in Marseille, where a dozen artists have recently formed Le Cercle des walkers.

 “… The aging Palace wants to see how Le Sentier will unfold its course between its passageway and its South and North gates.
 For its part, Le Sentier, with its two-year experience in building the metropolitan loop, wants to show and cross a built space and its history.
 Le Sentier explores cities, ports, myths, the space of the world gathered in Le Palais … ”